Showing posts with label Rep Nancy Pelosi. Show all posts

 Thanks for the question.
 It is not that I believe Rep Pelosi can act out of primacy of conscience; the Church teaches and I accept completely that she must act in this way and she must do so no matter the degree of formation and information that conscience has been given or achieved up to this point.
 To fail to act according to one's certain conscience judgment is always a sin because it means acting against the voice of God as one has discerned it in a given instance.
 (Note that this means one must follow one's conscience even when one is mistaken in one's prudential judgment!!)
 Conscience is absolutely sacrosanct.
 There we are alone with God.
 No one else can enter here, no authority, no institution, and no one can tell us what we must decide.
 In coming to what is called a "certain conscience judgment" we discern all of the values and disvalues present in the situation and preference these.
 Additionally, we pray, consider seriously what the Church and other authorities have to say which may and must be brought to bear on the situation.
 Even so, ultimately, the analysis, listening, discernment and deciding are our responsibility.
 Only we and God can know whether we act in good faith or not.

 The point I made in my prior post is that one may, in fact, err in one's conscience judgment and still act in what we call "good faith".
-(The reference to a "certain" conscience judgment refers to the fact that one has discerned how God requires one to act, not to the inerrancy of the judgment one has come to.)
+(The reference to a "certain" conscience judgment refers to the fact that one has discerned how God requires one to act at this given moment, not to the inerrancy of the judgment one has come to.)
 If Nancy Pelosi, for instance, were to try to come to a certain conscience judgment and in the process decide she had not taken sufficient care in forming or informing her conscience up to this point, the certain conscience judgment she could come to would involve recognizing she was not ready to make a decision in the matter and would impel her to greater formation/information.
 Ideally one's conscience judgment is both certain AND correct, but a conscience judgment can be "certain" without being correct so long as one acts in good faith.

 It is important to realize that our consciences can always be better formed and informed.
 We can only decide and act as we are able at any given time.
 And we must act in terms of the conscience we have!
 It is therefore also important to understand that even if we are in error or our prudential conscience decision runs counter to Church teaching the Church herself still teaches we are obliged to follow our conscience.
 Both Aquinas and Innocent III wrote on this matter.
 Aquinas taught that if one's conscience required one disagree with the Church in any specific situation, then one must follow one's conscience even if it meant following it humbly right out of the Church due to excommunication, etc. Again, while one must continue throughout one's life to think, pray, and generally continue to form and inform one's conscience, when the time comes to decide, one must do so and act on the certain conscience judgment one comes to.
 This is part of the process of further forming one's conscience -- something that truly happens only as we learn to discern, prioritize, and preference the values and disvalues present in any given situation.